khalid-hussain/shaheen/chap6.md

 Al-Zeghel laughed and said, "Seldom does a good scholar prove to be a good warrior."

 After covering a distance, Abu Dawood started to ponder and his speed slowed down.
-Badr Bin Mughira's statements showed that the destruction of his attackers was imperative.
+Badr bin Mughira's statements showed that the destruction of his attackers was imperative.
 Therefore, it would not have made any difference if there was light or not.
 Another thought that came to his mind was if his servant, whom he had sent as his emissary to the Governor of the Border was with the attackers.
 Although the possibility of this was less but nonetheless it was bothersome.
-He thought to himself, "What if the general of the attackers is arrested and confesses the whole thing to Badr Bin Mughira?"
+He thought to himself, "What if the general of the attackers is arrested and confesses the whole thing to Badr bin Mughira?"
 But at this stage he would console himself by saying that since he was Ferdinand's special person, the Governor would have certainly complied with the orders of Ferdinand and wouldn't have revealed the secret to any of the army officers.